-Estimated cost is \$3.48 million and proposed project completion is by June 2017.
+Estimated cost is \$3.60 million and proposed project completion is by June 2018.

-7.5.6 11 kV Feeder from Wanniassa Zone Substation to Tuggeranong Town Centre
+7.5.11 11 kV Feeder from Wanniassa Zone Substation to Tuggeranong Town Centre

 The ACT Government's Environment and Sustainable Development Directorate (ESDD) has prepared a plan for the development of the Tuggeranong Town Centre, including commercial and residential developments.
-Construction is underway at the first stage of development which is the Greenway residential development adjacent to Lake Tuggeranong.
+Construction is underway at the first stage of development which is the Greenway residential development adjacent to the western side of Lake Tuggeranong.
+The second stage will involve residential development adjacent to the eastern side of Lake Tuggeranong.

-The development will comprise approximately 2,400 residential dwellings and 7,400 m2 of land zoned for commercial development.
-The residential dwellings will be primarily multi-storey apartments.
+The first stage development will comprise approximately 2,400 residential dwellings and 7,400 m2 of land zoned for commercial development.
+The residential dwellings will be multi-storey apartment buildings.

-The load forecast for this development is estimated to be 7.1 MW, comprising 5.1 MW of residential load and 2.0 MW of commercial and light industrial load.
-Load required by any community development has not been included.
+The load forecast for this development is estimated to be 7.1 MW, comprising 5.1 MW of residential load and 2.0 MW of commercial load.
+Load required by any associated community development has not been assessed.

 There are several existing 11 kV feeders in the area, all from Wanniassa Zone Substation.
 Two of these feeders (Pitman and Rowland) have approximately 2.5 MW of spare capacity available between them but all other feeders are heavily loaded.
-Construction of a large office block at Athllon Drive, Greenway is currently underway which will require around 2.0 MW of this available capacity.
+Construction of a large office block at Athllon Drive, Greenway is currently underway and will require around 2.0 MW of this available capacity.